 All young people of secondary school age who are not currently accessing education (or attending infrequently) and live within the Southend-on-Sea, Rochford and Castle Point areas are eligible to attend Learning Together, and you can make a self-referral or be referred by other professionals.

-We believe in co-production at Trust Links, and we want to involve young people and parents in the creation of the workshops, by finding out what they want to learn about, what they think would help them the most, and what makes the best learning environment for them.
-You will have the opportunity to meet with staff online and in person to get to know them before the young person attends the sessions, to allow familiarity with the site and staff, as well as getting to know the young person and their needs.
+We want to involve young people and parents in the creation of the workshops by finding out what they want to learn about, what they think would help them the most, and what makes the best learning environment for them.
+You will have the opportunity to meet with staff in person at our site before sessions begin.
+It’s a great chance to get familiar with us, and for us to get to know the young person and their needs.

 Join Learning Together